Binance Market Update (2022-09-07)

 Binance

-The global cryptocurrency market cap now stands at $0.95T, down by -4.65% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.96T, up by 0.81% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include HNT, FET, and STG, up by 30%, 19%, and 10%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include HNT, FET, and LUNC, up by 42%, 30%, and 25%, respectively.

 Top stories of the day: